hty1206/Happiness-Correlations-US-States-Tableau/README.md

 - **Work Environment Rank**: The work environment ranking of each state.
 - **Community & Environment Rank**: The ranking based on community and environmental conditions in each state.

-## Data Cleaning and Merging
 - The datasets are combined (inner join) to ensure comprehensive analysis, focusing on the relevant columns.
-- Data types were confirmed to ensure proper handling:

 |Column                                     | Data Type |
 |-------------------------------------------|-----------|